 In the succeeding years, additional reform efforts occurred, typically following a catastrophic event.
-President Barack Obama signed the "Sandy Recovery Improvement Act (SRIA) of 2013" in January 2013, which authorized several significant changes to the way FEMA delivered federal disaster assistance.
+After Hurricane Sandy struck the Northeastern United States in 2012.
+President Barack Obama signed the "Sandy Recovery Improvement Act (SRIA) of 2013," which authorized several significant changes to the way FEMA delivered federal disaster assistance.
 The "Disaster Recovery Reform Act," (Public Law 115-254) was signed into law in October 2018, after the destructive 2017 hurricane and wildfire seasons.
-The act further reforms FEMA, increasing the agency's pre-disaster planning process and its overall efficiency.
-Notably, the act changes the factors FEMA considers when advising a president to issue a federal disaster declaration, so that it must consider a disaster-stricken state's ability to pay for its own recovery along with damage reports and assessments.
+That act further reformed FEMA, increasing the agency's pre-disaster planning process and its overall efficiency.
+Notably, the act changed the factors FEMA considers when advising a president to issue a federal disaster declaration, so that it must consider a disaster-stricken state's ability to pay for its own recovery along with damage reports and assessments.